place

 ts

-import { defineCapability } from '@place/capability' interface NoteStore { all(): readonly Note[] create(input: NoteInput): string } export const NoteStoreCap = defineCapability<NoteStore>('NoteStore', { clientOnly: true, })
+import { defineCapability } from '@place-ts/capability' interface NoteStore { all(): readonly Note[] create(input: NoteInput): string } export const NoteStoreCap = defineCapability<NoteStore>('NoteStore', { clientOnly: true, })

 Then install it in your app config: